Cape Town Cycle Tour - Car Hire Cape Town

-Although the annual Cape Town cycle tour is a competitive event, it is most likely the most likely enjoyed because of its scenic route.
-It is also currently the world's largest individually timed cycle race.
-It is also the first cycling competition which takes place outside Europe to be included in the International Cycling Union's Golden Bike Series.
+The Cape Town Cycle Tour is a competitive event that is enjoyed because of its scenic route.
+It is currently the world's largest individually timed cycle race and is the first cycling competition which takes place outside Europe to be included in the International Cycling Union's Golden Bike Series.

-The event has included competitors such as Miguel Indurain and Jan Ulrich.
+The event has included competitors such as Miguel Indurain and Jan Ullrich.

-The most alluring aspect of the event is that it includes various age groups.
+The most appealing aspect of the event is that it includes various age groups.
 The idea is to encourage an interest in cycling from a tender age and to develop the interest.

 Contributing To Society

-All proceeds are given to two charities namely Pedal Power Association which uses their share to encourage cycling in various communities and hosting fun rides in the province.
+All proceeds are given to two charities namely the Pedal Power Association which uses their share to encourage cycling in various communities by hosting fun rides in the province.
 The Rotary Club in Claremont is also a beneficiary and invests their share into various fundraising projects.

-The Cape Argus cycle bike race is a memorable event that has enlightened the lives of many cyclists.
+The Cape Town Cycle Tour is a memorable event that has enlightened the lives of many cyclists.
 It has become a tradition for many families to partake in and is undoubtedly one of South Africa's prestigious events.
 From humble beginnings, today the event is an elaborate occasion enjoyed by South Africans and foreigners alike.